Last Updated on January 30, 2023

 While many people may have a basic understanding of virtual reality (VR), most are not as familiar with the concept of augmented reality (AR).
 Virtual reality is a completely immersive experience that separates the viewer from the physical world through the use of a VR device that the user wears.
 In contrast, augmented reality typically uses a camera on a smartphone to add digital elements to a live view.
 Mixed reality (MR) combines aspects of both augmented and virtual reality that allows real-world and digital objects to interact.

 Many businesses are starting to use augmented reality technology (AR technology) to assist in providing remote technical support to employees and customers.
 With the current rapid pace of technological advances comes an ever greater number of tech issues that need to be resolved quickly and easily.

 AR technology helps to solve this problem by guiding customers and employees through the troubleshooting process in real-time with an overlay of onscreen visual instructions.
-And being able to instantly communicate from anywhere in the world avoids the need for an IT technician to travel on-site, reducing time and costs.
+Being able to instantly communicate from anywhere in the world eliminates the need for an IT technician to travel on-site, reducing time and costs.

 How AR technology supercharges tech support

 If your employees or customers experience any tech issues with their devices, your IT team has to be able to get them up and running again as soon as possible so that employee productivity and the customer experience is not adversely affected.
 This is the perfect scenario where augmented reality for Android and iOS can step in to save the day.